List of television shows notable for negative reception: Dramas and soap operas

-This musical police procedural, which aired on ABC in 1990 and ended with just 11 episodes, has been cited as one of the worst television series ever as it ranked No. 8 on TV Guide's 50 Worst TV Shows of All Time list in 2002.
+This musical police procedural, which aired on ABC in 1990 and ended with just 11 episodes, has been cited as one of the worst television series ever as it ranked No. 8 on TV Guides 50 Worst TV Shows of All Time list in 2002.
 The show was a critical and commercial failure from the beginning and was canceled by the network after 11 episodes.
 Owing to the combination of its bizarre nature and its high-powered production talent (including an Emmy win for composer Randy Newman), it became infamous as one of the biggest television failures of the 1990s.